O365/python-o365/README.md

 The oauth part is based on the work done by [Royce Melborn](https://github.com/roycem90) which is now integrated with the original project.

 I just want to make this project different in almost every sense, and make it also more pythonic (no getters and setters, etc.) and make it also compatible with oauth and basic auth.
+So I ended up rewriting the hole project from scratch.

 The result is a package that provides a lot of the Office 365 API capabilities.